Shamanbenny/SneakyOwl/app/tools/bite-trail/ARCHITECTURE.md

 Creation/editing map:

 - Starts centered on Singapore or the user's browser geolocation if permission is granted.
-- Click on map sets a pin.
+- The `+` control above "Center to me" uses `navigator.geolocation.getCurrentPosition`, centers the map, and creates a draggable draft pin.
+- Map clicks set a pin only while location picking is active; dragging the draft marker updates the shared latitude/longitude values.
+- The same control becomes a red delete button with a "Clear new pin" tooltip while a draft pin exists.
-- Draggable marker updates the selected latitude/longitude.
+- "Center to me" only updates the read-only current-location display and map view.
-- "Use current location" uses `navigator.geolocation.getCurrentPosition`.
-- Manual coordinate inputs remain optional, but should still sync back to the marker if present.
+- Manual coordinate inputs sync back to the draft marker when both values are valid.

 Exploration map: